 Custom toolsThe model needs explicit status, open, update, and close operations.

-Pre-tool decision hookDrift blocking needs a way to deny stale tool calls.
+Pre-tool decision hookDrift recovery needs a way to inject warnings before stale tool calls continue.

 Prompt/session hooksContinuation needs compact context injection.